-- c Allocation of £4.5million in 2017/18 to address medium term Loan Charges funding issue. - d Of the £1.2m originally allocated from Reserves only £0.975m had been generated from Loan charges surpluses by 31/3/15 leaving £0.225m to be returned to Free Reserves.
-In addition, £0.1m is added back to Reserves in 2015/16 for RAMP funding. - e Allocation from Capital Fund.
+- c Allocation of £4.5million over 2016/18 to address medium term Loan Charges funding issue. - d Allocation from Capital Fund.
 It should be noted that this contribution is dependent on receipts from property disposals and as such cannot be guaranteed.